h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 ##Deep Learning

 N-fold cross-validation and grid search will be supported in a future version of H2O-Dev.

+The following parameters have been removed:

+- `classification`: Classification is now inferred from the data type.
+- `holdout_fraction`: >>
+- `classification_stop`: Classification is now inferred from the data type.

 The following parameters have been renamed, but retain the same functions: